ydj0604/Content-Distribution-Network/README.md

 **CDN Node**

 CDN Nodes are local cache nodes to transfer files from FSS to Client and vice versa.
 They will attempt to offload work from MetaServer by delivering content on their behalf.
-CDN Nodes will transfer (1) updated/created files to FSS (2) requested files to Client from Cache or FSS (3) invalid their caches to update or remove the certain file from caches and (4) update filelist in its cache to MetaServer.
-Each CDN Nodes do not communicate and only get orders from MetaServer.
-They will connect to Client directly when they have to transfer the file.
-Our CDN caching is implemented based upon LRU cache architecture that always update files order by recently used.
-(We use the terms CDN and CDN Node interchangeably in this report)
+CDN Nodes will (1)transfer updated/created files to  FSS, (2) serve Client App's requests for files, (3) invalidate their cached files, (4) inform Meta Server with the up-to-date list of files they have.
+They will communicate with Client directly when they have to transfer the file.
+CDN caching is based upon LRU cache policy (Note that the terms CDN and CDN Node are used interchangeably)

 Prefetching: in order to increase the possibility of cache-hits, CDN uses pre-fetching strategy.
 Whenever a request for a file comes into CDN, CDN fetches all the files that exist in the same directory from FSS.
-This is based on the assumption that every request for a file originates from Client Application, which never asks for just one specific file and terminates syncing.
+This is based on the assumption that every request for a file originates from Client Application, which never asks for just one specific file.

 Cache Policy: LRU